William Friedkin, Oscar-winning director of 'The Exorcist' and 'The French Connection,' dead at 87

 “He was role model to me and to (my brother) Jack," Cedric Friedkin said.
 "He was a massive inspiration.”

-The movie, which was made for only $2 million, became a box office hit when it was released in 1971 and also won Academy Awards for best picture, screenplay and film editing and led critics to hail Friedkin, then just 32, as a leading member of a new generation of filmmakers.
+The movie, which was made for only $2 million, became a box office hit when it was released in 1971.
+It won Academy Awards for best picture, screenplay and film editing, and led critics to hail Friedkin, then just 32, as a leading member of a new generation of filmmakers.

 “The Exorcist” received 10 Oscar nominations, including one for Friedkin as director, and won two, for Blatty’s script and for sound.

-Note: This story was first published Aug.
-7, 2023.
-It was updated on Aug.
-8, 2023, to correct the year Friedkin was born to 1935.